evangelospafilis/prego_web_site/_posts/2021-12-18-prego-mikrobiokosmos.md

 layout: single
 ---

 The first in-person conference of PREGO is a reality.
-We are very greatful that we joined the [9th conference of Mikrobiokosmos](https://mikrobiokosmos2021.org) this year with an oral presentation.
+We are very greatful that we joined the [9th conference of Mikrobiokosmos](https://mikrobiokosmos2021.org) in Athens from 16 to 18 December 2021 with an oral presentation.
 Very happy to meet our friends, watch presentations from our colleagues and learn so much about microbes from the community.

 ![with our friends](../images/mikrobiokosmos_everybody.jpg)